Nico Martin and Kay Brunsvold

 I was hooked.

-I decided to switch classes to the Nacra 15, and found a teammate in AnaClare Sole.
-With her, we became one of the best teams in the world, fueled by pure hard work and determination.
-We would prepare our drills and training plan, and go out on Galveston Bay every day we could, three buoys and their anchors on our little Nacra 15 trampoline so that we could set our own racecourse.
+I decided to switch classes to the Nacra 15 and found a teammate in AnaClare Sole.
+Together, we became one of the best teams in the world, fueled by pure hard work and determination.
+We built our own training plans and went out on Galveston Bay every chance we had—three buoys and their anchors on our little Nacra 15 trampoline so we could set our own racecourse.

-We became North American champions every year we were in the class.
-We earned Team USA a spot in Sailing at the 2018 Youth Olympic Games.
-We qualified to fill that spot, winning our two-part qualifier in Clearwater and Long Beach.
-At the 2018 Youth Worlds, our results brought the Nation's Trophy to the United States for the only time in history.
-And after a difficult event at a tricky city-front venue, we placed a respectable 6th at the 2018 Youth Olympic Games.
+We became North American Champions every year we were in the class.
+We earned Team USA a spot at the 2018 Youth Olympic Games, qualified through Clearwater and Long Beach, and brought home the Nation’s Trophy at the 2018 Youth Worlds—the only time in US history.
+After a challenging event at a tricky city-front venue, we placed 6th at the Youth Olympic Games.

 - 2020, Kiel Week, Nacra 17, 14th place